pospi/niri-config/README.md

     - The arrow keys move things.
     - Windows size horizontally to enable switching focus to one's previous task by wiggling the mouse pointer at the border between them.
     - All OS functionality is instantly (sub-200ms) accessible via one's (likely) most muscularly developed fingers.
+    - Zoom in/out to overview with a single key chord, maintaining consistent navigation with regular zoomlevel.
     - [Conceptually lean](#conceptual-model) & quick to learn!
 - [ULauncher](https://ulauncher.io/) for app launching
 - [Mako](https://github.com/emersion/mako) for desktop notifications